 - 3. Management Practices None. - 4.
 Notification Requirements None. - 5.
 Recordkeeping Requirements The permittee shall develop the following information and shall retain the information for five years.
 The sludge documents will be retained on site at the same location as other NPDES records. - a.
 The concentration (mg/Kg) in the sludge of each pollutant listed in Table 3 and the applicable pollutant concentration criteria listed in Table 3. - b.
 A certification statement that all applicable requirements (specifically listed) have been met, and that the permittee understands that there are significant penalties for false certification including fine and imprisonment.
-See 503.17(a)(1)(ii) or 503.17(a)(3)(i)(B), whichever applies to the permittees sludge treatment activities. - c.
+See 503.17(a)(1)(ii) or 503.17(a)(3)(i)(B), whichever applies to the permittee's sludge treatment activities. - c.
 A description of how the Class A pathogen reduction requirements are met. - d.
 A description of how the vector attraction reduction requirements are met. - 6.
 Reporting Requirements The permittee shall report annually on the DMR the following information: - a.
 Pollutant Table 3 appropriate for permittee's land application practices. - b.
 The frequency of monitoring listed in Section I.C. which applies to the permittee. - c.
 The concentration (mg/Kg) in the sludge of each pollutant listed in Table 1 as well as the applicable pollutant concentration criteria (mg/Kg) listed in Table 3 (defined as a monthly average) above. - d.
 Pathogen reduction Alternative used for Class A bagged or bulk sludge as listed in Section I.B.2.a. - e.
 Vector attraction reduction Alternative used as listed in Section I.B.3. - f.
 Annual sludge production in dry metric tons/year. - g.
-Amount of sludge land applied in dry metric tons/year.
+Amount of sludge land applied in dry metric tons/year. - h.
+Amount of sludge transported interstate in dry metric tons/year. - i.
+The certification statement listed in 503.17(a)(1)(ii) or 503.17(a)(3)(i)(B), whichever applies to the permittee's sludge treatment activities, shall be attached to the DMR.